aloklearning/go-create-video/README.md

 - [x] Restful API to manage videos and annotations with basic API security.
 The details has been shared in this `README` as well as in the [ROUTES README](https://github.com/aloklearning/go-create-video/tree/main/pkg/handlers).
 - [x] Provide a docker file to build the image to run your solution.

+## Recent Improvements/Fixes

+- [x] Following a modern project layout and put the `main.go` file in a cmd folder.
+- [x] Removing the line 5 in the Dockerfile `ADD . /app` which copies every file in the repo into the docker container.
+This adds unnecessary files to the container, and takes away any advantages of Docker layers in the build, since a change to any file in the repo means the ADD command will always need to make a new layer.
+- [x] Having DBConnect in pkg/db/connector.go return a `nil` or `db object` in respect of the string, as this is the standard pattern in Go.
+For more context on see [why returning a string is also not good](https://stackoverflow.com/questions/1277682/best-practices-for-handling-error-strings)
+- [x] Removed manually calling the authentication function at the start of each handler function could lead to security issues if you forget to add it to any new handler.
+Added middleware for authentication to avoid this issue.

 ## Getting Started

 ### Pre-Requisites